jimm/crystal_port_midi/README.md

 `port_midi` is a wrapper around the cross-platform [PortMidi](http://portmedia.sourceforge.net/portmidi/) MIDI I/O library.

-The wrapper around PortMidi is in the lib `LibPortMIDI`.
+The low-level wrapper around PortMidi is in the lib `LibPortMIDI`.

 The module `PortMIDI` contains a few helper functions that are useful when converting between MIDI data and PortMidi messages.
 It also contains the function `PortMIDI#list_all_devices` which prints out all of the input and output devices available to PortMidi.

+At a higher level of abstraction, `InputStream` and `OutputStream` represent the two kinds of streams that do reading and writing of MIDI data.

+Finally, a `SimpleMIDIDevice` wraps one input stream and one output stream.

 ## Installation

+1. Install the PortMidi library.
+If you are on MacOS and you use Homebrew, you can run `brew install portmidi`.
+Otherwise, download the PortMidi source from http://portmedia.sourceforge.net/portmidi/ and compile it.

-1. Add the dependency to your `shard.yml`:
+2. Add the dependency to your `shard.yml`:

    ```yaml
    dependencies: